 A plain dark coat (grey, blue or black), anorak, fleece or PC sports outdoor jacket are acceptable.
 Denim jackets and hoodies etc. are not allowed.
 Only plain black shoes are acceptable and they should be clean and polished.
 Trainers of any kind are not permitted other than for PE classes and in cases of medical need.
 Other accessories such as hats, scarves and gloves must be grey, blue or black.
 Boys’ socks should be grey or black.
-Girls’ socks (optional) should be College blue
+Girls should wear black opaque tights.
+Students must wear the appropriate school kit for all games activities and travelling to or from games or sporting fixtures.

 Hairstyles should be tidy, neat and acceptable to the College.
 Unacceptable hairstyles are those which take away from the appearance of the College uniform and detract from the good name of the College in the community.
 Extreme styles are not acceptable.
-Students are permitted to colour their hair but we do not accept the use of unnatural colours such as blue, pink, green etc. nor will we accept multi-coloured styles which go beyond the normal limits of highlighting.
+Students are permitted to colour their hair but we do not accept the use of unnatural colours nor will we accept multi-coloured styles which go beyond the normal limits of highlighting.
 If in doubt, check with a Vice Principal or Year Head before having your hair styled.
-Make-up must be unobtrusive and where nail varnish is used it must be clear.
+Make-up must be unobtrusive and if nail varnish is used it must be clear polish only.

 All boys must be clean-shaven.